Toyota Motor Manufacturing Mississippi: History

 Toyota announced on February 27, 2007, that it would build its fourteenth North American plant in Blue Springs, Mississippi.
 The plan was to employ about 2,000 people to build the Highlander SUV beginning in 2010 at an annual capacity of 150,000 vehicles per year.
 A groundbreaking ceremony for the facility was held on April 18, 2007.

+In July 2008, Toyota announced that the Prius would be produced at the plant instead as the Highlander would instead be produced at the Toyota Princeton, Indiana plant replacing the Sequoia that would move production to the San Antonio, Texas plant.

 Construction of the plant was put on hold on December 15, 2008, due to the Great Recession in the United States.
-Construction resumed on June 17, 2010, and at that time, Toyota announced that the plant would now produce the Toyota Corolla, replacing the NUMMI plant in Fremont, California which closed on April 1, 2010.
+Construction resumed on June 17, 2010, and at that time, Toyota announced that the plant would now produce the Toyota Corolla instead of the Prius, replacing the NUMMI plant in Fremont, California which closed on April 1, 2010.

-The plant began production of the Corolla on October 10, 2011 and the first vehicle rolled off the production line on November 17, 2011.
+The plant began production of the Corolla on October 10, 2011, and the first vehicle rolled off the production line on November 17, 2011.
 A second shift was added to the plant on February 6, 2012.

 The plant built nearly 1.2 million 11th generation Corollas, with the last rolling off the production line on February 22, 2019.
 The plant spent a few weeks preparing to produce the all-new 12th-generation Corolla, which is built on the new Toyota New Global Architecture platform.
 The first 12th generation Corolla was completed on March 18, 2019.